pjkarlik/webgl-twgl-bootstrap/readme.md

 This is a simple bootstrap template for creating a webGL Canvas and attachng a Fragment and Vertex Shader with TWGL.js

+The Shaders are loaded in as template strings and consumed by TWGL.js and atached to the canvas as a WebGL context object.

+From there I have a basic Uniforms loop - which sends in variables to the shader running on the GPU on frame refresh.

 Included:
 - Simple CSS file for the body and canvas element to force full width inside the browser.